AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.3/ex2.md

 ---
-title: Real-time CDP - Build a segment and take action - Configure an Advertising Destination like Google DV360
+title: Real-time CDP - Build an audience and take action - Configure an Advertising Destination like Google DV360
-description: Real-time CDP - Build a segment and take action - Configure an Advertising Destination like Google DV360
+description: Real-time CDP - Build an audience and take action - Configure an Advertising Destination like Google DV360
 kt: 5342
 doc-type: tutorial
 ---